pkardas/notes/books/cracking-coding-interview/notes.md

 things.
 Think twice before cutting more technical lines in order to allow space for your non-technical hobbies.

 Keep your resume short, max.
 1.5-2 pages.
-Long resumes are not a reflection of having tons of experience, there are a reflection of not understanding hot to prioritize content.
+Long resumes are not a reflection of having tons of experience, there are a reflection of not understanding how to prioritize content.
 A resume should not include a full history of every role you have ever had.
 Include only the relevant positions - the ones that make you a more impressive candidate.

 For each role, try to discuss you accomplishments with the following approach: "_Accomplishment X by implementing Y